Things To Do On The Asian Side Of Istanbul

 Nostalgic tram in the Kadikoy district

 Kadıköy-Moda Tramway is a scenic tramway that runs through the Asian side of Istanbul.
-The tramway offers stunning views of the city and its surroundings, as well as a convenient way to get around.
+The tramway offers stunning views of the city and its surroundings and a convenient way to get around.
 The tramway is easy to use and provides an excellent way to see some of the most popular tourist destinations in the city.

 Maltepe Park Shopping Mall

 Maltepe Park Shopping Mall is another great option for shopping on the Asian side of Istanbul.
 It features over 200 stores selling all kinds of products, from clothes to electronics and home goods.
-There are also plenty of restaurants, cafes, and entertainment venues to enjoy after a day of shopping.
+There are also plenty of restaurants, Turkish coffee shops, and entertainment venues to enjoy after a day of shopping.

 Kadikoy Fish Market

 Kadikoy Fish Market is a popular tourist destination in Istanbul, Turkey.
-It is known for its fresh seafood, and there are many stalls selling different kinds of fish.
-Visitors can also find other food items, such as fruits and vegetables, at the market.
+It is known for its fresh seafood, and many stalls sell different kinds of fish.
+Visitors can also find other food items at the market, such as fruits and vegetables.
 The market is open daily from early morning to late afternoon.

 Kadıköy Market